mathifonseca/grails-version-update/README.md

 New version:  8.1.4
 ```

 Also, starting from version 1.2.0 of this plugin, you can use shortcuts to increase major, minor or patch versions and reset or keep the other accordingly.
-Also, from version 1.5.0 of this plugin, there is a shortcut for combining these with the SNAPSHOT label.

 For example: